john9d/ARC/README.md

-# The Abstraction and Reasoning Corpus (ARC)
+# Manually Solving The Abstraction and Reasoning Corpus (ARC)

-This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.
+This is a fork from the ARC GitHub repository, attempting to manually solve 3 or more of the tasks by using Python.
+The tasks can be completed using any programming techniques.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*